 One hundred years ago, Nathan Handwerker served his first frankfurter.
-Nathan was a Polish immigrant who arrived in New York in 1912 with little more than a dream for a better life.
+Nathan was a poor Polish immigrant who arrived in New York in 1912 with little more than a dream for a better life.
 In 1916, using three hundred dollars he borrowed from two friends, Nathan started his business in Coney Island selling fresh pineapple, lemonade, and orange juices to thirsty tourists looking to cool off during a hot day.
-Nathan then started selling frankfurters for ten cents, just like every other vendor was doing.
+Nathan started selling frankfurters for ten cents, just like everyone else was doing.
 He knew his frankfurters were better than the others being sold.
 He made a conscious choice to only use high quality beef and season his frankfurters with his wife’s secret old world spice blend.
 His frankfurters were served on perfectly toasted buns.
 The husband and wife duo made a point to oversee every detail.

 In an effort to increase sales, Nathan made a bold move.
 He decided to cut the price of his frankfurters in half.
 He sold them for five cents.
 His strategy paid off.
 Nathan’s quality frankfurters coupled with affordability made his stand the busiest one in Coney Island.
-Nathan’s success is attributed to his commitment and focus.
+Nathan’s success is attributed to his passion and focus.
 He truly cared about his customers.

 Nathan’s passion and work ethic was shaped during his early childhood having lived in extreme poverty in Poland.
 After arriving in the United States, Nathan sought out employment at restaurants.
-He realized that a benefit of working in restaurants was that you never went hungry.
+He realized that a benefit of working in a restaurant is that you never went hungry.
 Nathan made the best use of these opportunities by inspecting all the ingredients and trying the variety of food these restaurants had to offer.
 Nathan committed to not raising the prices on his frankfurters for thirty years.
 He knew how important it was to offer quality food at low prices that was accessible to the masses.

 Today, Nathan’s Famous is no longer a family-owned business, but it continues to be successful and reminds us of several important higher education lessons.